CIDARLAB/Cello-v2-1-Core/README.md

 ## Other Info
 ### Contributing
 We welcome contributions from the community!
 If you'd like to contribute to CELLO-2.1, please follow the guidelines in the CONTRIBUTING.md file.
+(Cello 2.1 is still being developed, but we would welcome any feedback.)

 #
 ### Credits